Top 10 Diabetes Medications for Controlling your Blood Sugar Levels

 • Jardiance

-It is a sulfonylurea antidiabetic drug.
+According to the National Institutes of Health, Glipizide is an FDA-approved sulfonylurea antidiabetic drug.
 It is popular as Glucotrol.
 Many patients find diet control ineffective in controlling diabetes.
 Therefore, the doctor prescribes this drug to them as one of the type 2 diabetes medications.
 It is not suitable for use in the treatment of diabetes type-1.
 You can take this type 2 diabetes anti diabetic medication 30 minutes before the day’s first meal.

 Popular Brand Names